eaa6167/Search-Application-part-2/README.md

 ##### Prerequisites:
 1.Save searchEngine_Tweets.html and searchEngine_Tweets.php files in your home directory

-2.Download searchEngine_Tweets.html collection from http://kelvin.ist.rit.edu/~mjmic and save it in your home directory
+2.Download tweets_sandy.csv collection from http://kelvin.ist.rit.edu/~mjmic and save it in your home directory

 3.Import tweets dataset
 #### Note: Make sure you exit the mongo shell (using exit) and issue  the following command at the system prompt)